yale-cpsc-419-templates/pset-1-template/README.md

 Your grade will be based upon:

-* Correctness, that is, how closely your programs conform to the specifications in this document.
+* Correctness, that is, how closely your programs conform to the specifications in this document, from 0-12 (0-6 for each of `lux.py` and `luxdetails.py`).
 * Style, that is, the quality of your program style.
-This includes not only style as qualitatively assessed by the graders (including modularity, cleanliness, and algorithmic efficiency) but also style as reported by the pylint tool, using the default settings, and when executed via the command `python -m pylint **/*.py`.
+This includes not only style as manually assessed by the graders (including modularity, cleanliness, and pythonicity) but also style as reported by the pylint tool.
+Style is graded from 0-10 for pylint and 0-6 for manual style assessment
-    * Ten percent of your grade will be based upon the quality of your program style as reported by pylint.
-Your grader will start with the 10-point score reported by pylint.
-Your pylint style grade is your pylint score rounded up to the next integer (minimum 0).
-For example, if your pylint score is 9.1, then your pylint style grade will be 10; if your pylint score is 7.7, then your pylint style grade will be 8.
+* Performance.
+We do not enforce specific time bounds for queries.
+At this stage of the semester, we do not expect you to have optimized your queries&mdash;that will come later.
+You are however required to adhere to the [source code requirements](#source-code-guide) above, including always using prepared statements and using a single database cursor/connection.
+Performance is graded from 0-2 (0-1 for each of prepared statements and single cursor).

+Your score in each category will be an **integer**&mdash;that is, you will not receive, for example, 5.25/6 for the correctness of your program.
+The 0-6 grading scale for correctness and style has the following meaning:
+* 6: The submission is excellent and exceeds expectations
+* 5: The submission satisfies all or nearly all requirements
+* 4: The submission satisfies a majority, but not nearly all, of the requirements
+* 3: The submission satisfies about half of the assignments or slightly fewer
+* 2-1: The submission satisfies hardly any of the requirements
+* 0: The submission is unacceptable

+> **Note**: The scale puts "satisfies all requirements" at 5/6.
+> **You will not earn 100% on psets unless your work is exemplary.**
+> You do not need to earn 100% on psets to earn an A in this course.

+These three category scores will then be weighted as follows:
+* Correctness: 60%
+* Style: 20%
+  * 10% pylint
+  * 10% manual assessment
+* Performance: 10%

 If your code fails the tests on some particular functionality, your grader will inspect your code manually to try to assign partial credit for that functionality.
 Partial credit will be given only if there is an *obvious* "quick fix" (*e.g.*, you have accidentally changed the name of the database file and your solution points to a file with a name that does not match the grader's copy of the database); if no such quick fix exists then no partial credit for that feature will be given.